5 CPR and AED instruction tips for EMS educators

 Teaching CPR hones teaching, public speaking and audience engagement skills

-If you are an aspiring EMS educator, one of the best things you can do to get started is become a CPR instructor and teach as often as possible.
+If you are an aspiring EMS educator, one of the best things you can do to get started is become a CPR instructor and teach CPR skills to laypeople and healthcare providers as often as possible.
 The repetition will hone your teaching skills, improve your public speaking talent, and increase your ability to listen and respond to questions.

 These are my top tips for teaching CPR to lay rescuers:

 1. Use and follow instructional materials

 Follow the curriculum and use the instructional materials provided by a national or international program, like the American Heart Association or American Red Cross.
 Believe it or not, experienced educators and instructional designers have researched and tried many methods to develop effective teaching systems.

 Learn the names of your students.
 They will appreciate your interest in them and it will be easier for you to correct performance mistakes when you address the student by name.

 3. Pay attention to the instructional videos